hesenger/server-config/README.md

 This is a simple pack of config files to configure a a ubuntu server to run nginx as front web server and serve:
 - static files directly from a folder (example: static apps based on reactjs, angular, etc);
-- load balance or just serve requests for dynamic server like dotnet or nodejs;
+- load balance or just serve requests for dynamic server (example: dotnet kestrel or nodejs express);